13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 The Tchin Tchin Bar

 What makes Tchin Tchin special is its focus on exceptional wines paired with Mediterranean-inspired small plates.
 As a wine enthusiast, I appreciate their carefully curated selection that spans from accessible favorites to rare vintages.
-The rooftop’s brick walls and urban setting provide a completely different aesthetic from beachside venues-perfect for those evenings when you want to experience Honolulu’s cosmopolitan side.
+The rooftop’s brick walls and urban setting provide a completely different aesthetic from beachside venues, perfect for those evenings when you want to experience Honolulu’s cosmopolitan side.

 Pro tip: Visit on Wednesday nights for their “Wine Down Wednesday” special featuring half-price bottles.
 The rooftop fills quickly on weekends, so arrive before 7pm to secure outdoor seating.
 For a complete Chinatown experience, start with dinner at neighboring Pig & The Lady, then stroll over for rooftop nightcaps.